 - Kick the Dog: Literally.
 It's implied he harms Mr. Kreeg's attack dog.

-- Kids Are Cruel: But only if people break or ignore the rules of Halloween.
+- Kids Are Cruel: He can be vicious, but only if people break or ignore the rules of Halloween.

 - Killer Rabbit: Actually played for laughs in an Easter trailer promoting FEARnet's future 24 hour marathon of the film.

-- Little Mister Almighty: The Anthropomorphic Personification of Halloween is a young trick-or-treater who (in the FEARnet promos) still goes to school.
+- Little Miss Almighty: Gender Flip.
+He is a young trick-or-treater who (in the FEARnet promos) still goes to school, while also being the spirit of Halloween itself.

 - Meaningful Name: Sam is actually short for "Samhain", the Celtic god of death and harvest, and the original form of Halloween.
 Even more meaningful when he is the spirit of Halloween.